-As a CFTC Commissioner, Giancarlo was a sharp critic of what he called "the political narrative that the financial crisis was primarily about deregulated banks engaged in excessive trading leverage."
+As a CFTC Commissioner, Mr. Giancarlo was a sharp critic of what he called "the political narrative that the financial crisis was primarily about deregulated banks engaged in excessive trading leverage."
 More specifically, he opposed the idea of strong oversight of dealers in financial and commodity derivatives, attacking transparency reforms, leverage limits for the largest dealers, and a number of other critical reforms.
 The CFTC Chair is the single most powerful regulator of these rapidly expanding and still dangerously opaque markets, which played a conspicuous role in triggering the financial crisis.

-The Senate Committee on Agriculture, Nutrition, and Forestry endorsed Giancarlo's nomination on June 29, 2017, by a vote of 16 - 5.
+The Senate Committee on Agriculture, Nutrition, and Forestry endorsed Mr. Giancarlo's nomination on June 29, 2017, by a vote of 16 - 5.
 (The Committee posted this video on its website as official record of the vote.)
-The Senate confirmed the nomination on Aug.
-3, 2017, by a voice vote.
+The U.S. Senate confirmed the nomination on Aug.
+3, 2017 by a voice vote.

 Confirmation of Neomi Rao as Administrator of the Office of Information and Regulatory Affairs (OIRA).
-Senate vote no. 156.
+U.S. Senate vote no. 156.

-OIRA, which is housed at the Office of Management and Budget, reviews draft regulations, theoretically in order to make sure that agencies have followed executive orders requiring them to, among other things, consider alternatives and weigh costs as well as benefits.
+OIRA reviews draft regulations in order to make sure that agencies have followed executive orders requiring them to, among other things, consider alternatives and weigh costs as well as benefits.
 As an associate professor of law and founding director of the Center for the Study of the Administrative State at George Mason University's Antonin Scalia Law School, Neomi Rao had expressed a broadly skeptical attitude toward regulation, and a particular hostility to the idea of insulating financial oversight agencies from industry and political influence.
-Rao had also criticized the Consumer Financial Protection Bureau for using its statutory authority to guard consumers against "abusive acts or practices."
-Rao's extreme ideological positions seemed likely to be powerful drivers of OIRA decision-making under her leadership.
+Ms. Rao had also criticized the Consumer Financial Protection Bureau for using its statutory authority to guard consumers against "abusive acts or practices."
+Ms. Rao's extreme ideological positions seemed likely to be powerful drivers of OIRA decision-making under her leadership.

-The Senate confirmed Rao's nomination on July 10, 2017, by a vote of 54 - 41.
+The nomination of Ms. Rao was confirmed by the U.S. Senate on July 10, 2017 by a vote of 54 - 41.

 Confirmation of Randal Quarles as Vice Chairman for Supervision of the Board of Governors of the Federal Reserve System.
-Senate vote no. 213.
+U.S. Senate vote no. 213.

 As a senior official of the Treasury Department during the George W. Bush administration, Randal Quarles was a key member of the regulatory team that ignored signs of an epic meltdown-in-the-making.
-Later, as a partner in a private equity firm, Quarles was able to profit from government fire sales of bank assets in the Bank United deal, with taxpayer guarantees provided by the Federal Deposit Insurance Corporation (FDIC).
+Later, as a partner in a private equity firm, Mr. Quarles was able to profit from government fire sales of bank assets in the Bank United deal, with taxpayer guarantees provided by the Federal Deposit Insurance Corporation (FDIC).
 The job of overseeing the Federal Reserve's bank supervision efforts demands someone with a demonstrated ability to resist Wall Street's power, not a nominee drawn from the set of insiders who failed to take action to avert the financial crisis and then profited from it.

-The Senate confirmed Quarles' nomination on Oct.
-5, 2017, by a vote of 65 - 32.
+The nomination of Mr. Quarles was confirmed by the U.S. Senate on Oct.
+5, 2017 by a vote of 65 - 32.

 Confirmation of Joseph Otting as Comptroller of the Currency.
-Senate vote no. 277.
+U.S. Senate vote no. 277.